psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   }
 }
 ```
 Here we require `FlatMap` to chain effectful function calls and a logger to actually do the logging.
-If you have read the code carefully you could notice that now we extend `Departures` trait not with just the effect type as we did with the core logic, but with `Mid` -
+If you have read the code carefully you could notice that now we extend the `Departures` trait not with just the effect type as we did with the core logic, but with `Mid` -
 `extends Departures[Mid[F, *]]`.
-Also, the return type of registration is not a simple event wrapped in `F`, but is a `Mid`.
+Also, the return type of registration is not a simple event wrapped in `F` but is a `Mid`.
-As for a casual user we won't even notice a difference.
+As for a casual user, we won't even notice a difference.
 Again we have to override `register` method.
-This time as we use `Mid`, we receive a new input - result of the `registration` of type `F[Departed]`.
+This time as we use `Mid`, we receive a new input - the result of the `registration` of type `F[Departed]`.
 We basically surround the resulting effect with two other effects - a log before and a log after the registration.
 The ice-cream symbols `*>` and `<*` are just symbolic aliases to `flatMap` method which drops the output.
 Aand that's it.
 We don't need anything else here for logging.

 Similarly to `Log` class we create one for validation:
 ```scala